ngageoint/hootenanny/VAGRANT.md

     source ./SetupEnv.sh
     make test

-To access the web pages you access the site in your [local browser](http://localhost:8888/hootenanny-id).
+To access the web pages you access the site in your [local Chrome browser](http://localhost:8888/hootenanny-id).

 If you've updated the code, you must connect to the vm via ssh to build and redeploy to Tomcat: